uipath-certification/uipath-certification.github.io/_posts/2020-9-9-data-SQL-nonQuery.md

 Option A,B,D is correct.

-Select is the only one considered query
+Select is the only one considered query.